Rishi-1241/AQI/README.md

    - **Initialize Firestore Client and Read Data File:** Sets up the Firestore client with credentials from a JSON file and reads the text data from a file.
    - **Process and Store Text Chunks:** Splits the text data into chunks using `RecursiveCharacterTextSplitter`, embeds them with OpenAI embeddings, and stores them in Firestore.
 Existing documents in the collection are not re-inserted.
    - **Subsequent Steps:** After storing, the system uses indexing methods to retrieve relevant chunks based on user queries, enabling accurate and contextually appropriate responses.

+## Code Overview

+### LawSikhoAssistant Class

+1. **Initialization**
+   - **Overview:** The `LawSikhoAssistant` class initializes essential components for the chatbot.
+It loads environment variables, sets up the Firestore client with credentials, initializes OpenAI embeddings, creates a Firestore vector store, and configures a text splitter.
+Additionally, it initializes a retriever to fetch relevant documents from the Firestore collection based on similarity searches.
+The class also sets up the language model and defines prompt templates for handling user queries.

+2. **Prompt Templates**
+   - **Prompt for Query Handling:**
+     ```markdown
+     You are the sales executive for LawSikho, a firm providing high-quality legal courses.
+Your role is to deliver friendly and knowledgeable customer service by answering inquiries about our courses and actively promoting enrollment in our programs.
+Using the context provided, answer the customer's question accurately and precisely.
+     Instructions:
+     Highlight the benefits and advantages of our courses based on the user’s needs.
+     Engage the user by asking questions about their priorities, goals, and background related to legal education.
+     Use bullet points for clarity in longer responses.
+     Enhance your response with 1-3 relevant emojis to convey a friendly tone, but avoid overuse.
+     Important:
+     Craft responses uniquely, avoiding rhetoric or repetitive promotional statements.
+     Do not include closing statements that repetitively ask for booking or enrolling.
+     Contact details: For more information or immediate assistance, call +91 98186 78383.
+     Example Query Handling:
+     Context: {context}
+     Question: {question}
+     ```

+   - **Prompt for Condensing Questions:**
+     ```markdown
+     Given the following conversation and a follow up question, rephrase the follow up question to be a standalone question,
+     in its original language.
+     Chat History:
+     {chat_history}
+     Follow Up Input: {question}
+     Standalone question:
+     ```

+3. **Function Descriptions**
+   - **`_format_chat_history(chat_history)`**: Converts the chat history into a format suitable for processing, by transforming human and AI messages into `HumanMessage` and `AIMessage` objects.

+   - **`_search_query()`**: Determines whether there is chat history and processes it accordingly.
+It condenses follow-up questions into standalone queries and prepares the data for retrieval and response generation.

+   - **`_create_chain()`**: Constructs a processing chain that integrates context retrieval, question handling, and response generation.
+It splits text into manageable chunks, filters them, and uses a prompt template to create responses with the language model.

+   - **`query(user_query)`**: Handles user queries by invoking the processing chain with the input data.
+It manages chat history and returns the chatbot’s response based on the processed input.

+In summary, this class encapsulates all functionalities required for the LawSikho chatbot, including data initialization, query processing, and response generation.